UKCloud/ansible-training/README.md

 - backend1 container (backend1)
 - backend2 container (backend2)

-Once you have setup the lab you can then access the docker container running ansible with:
+Once you have set up the lab you can then access the docker container running ansible with:

 ```
 docker exec -i -t ansibletraining_ansible_1 /bin/bash